nunokaeru/unfuckify/README.md

 Fixes readability of C++ source code by resolving `auto` and replacing it with the real type.

-## Why
+## Motivation

 `auto` is the worst abomination to have happened to C++.

 Source code is written once and read many times, so spend the two seconds it takes to write out the type of the variable.
 Then, when people just want to read the code they'll have the type right fucking there.
-Extra points for thinking about people that aren't using an LSP or an IDE.
+Extra points for thinking about people that aren't using an LSP or an IDE, like reviewers on Github / Gitlab / Codeberg.

-## Requirements
+## Build Requirements

+Only Linux is supported for development currently.
+You should be able to use both Windows and MacOS but the process is not automated and might therefore break unexpectedly.

 - [Cmake](https://cmake.org/download/) higher than `v3.28`;
 - [Ninja](https://ninja-build.org/);
 - [LLVM](https://llvm.org/);
 - [Clang](https://clang.llvm.org/);

-### Ubuntu 24.04:

 ```
 sudo apt update
-sudo apt install cmake ninja-build gcc g++ clang-20 llvm-20 libclang-20-dev clang-tools-20 libedit-dev zlib1g-dev libzstd-dev libcurl4-openssl-dev
+sudo apt install cmake ninja-build clang-20 llvm-20 libclang-20-dev clang-tools-20
 ```

-## Building and running the project
+## Building and running

-Three presets are provided, one for windows `windows-clang` (doesn't work) and two for `linux` and `linux-clang`.
+The recommended way to is to use the `linux-clang` cmake preset.
+All other methods might not work without fiddling.

 - List the presets available with `cmake --list-presets`;
 - Run the project configure step with `cmake --preset <preset>`;